 But really: the draw of Luderitz is the tour that you MUST make at Kolmaskop, the deserted diamond mining town in the desert outside of town.
 This place is being reclaimed by the sand and as a result you get the most fabulous chance to explore a real ghost town.

 Despite the tourist draw (the most amount of tourists we’d seen in Namibia up to that point!), we really got a chance to explore buildings all on our own.
 The hospital was especially creepy!

 In conclusion: Totally disagree with that lady at the padstal.
 This was a great drive and a great visit.
 We spent 3 nights in Luderitz and got a chance to relax and see some excellent landscape.
-Luderitz and Kolmanskop are a great reason to come out to the Southern coast!
+Luderitz and Kolmanskop are a great reason to come out to the Southern coast of Namibia!

 Tip #1: On the way toward Luderitz there is a wonderful little padstal that sells excellent Biltong.
 Biltong is a cured and dried meat sold throughout Southern Africa.
-It is but like American Jerky, but that doesn’t do it justice.
+It is like American Jerky, but that doesn’t do it justice.
 It is delicious.
-Make sure you get yourself a bunch at the Padstal so you can go to town!
+Make sure you get yourself a bunch at the Padstal so you can chow down!